lhw610/3D_UNet_Segmentation/README.rst

 Citation
 -------
-3D UNet with spatial data augmentation is used in:
+This 3D UNet with spatial data augmentation is used in:
 "Few Labeled Atlases are Necessary for Deep-Learning-Based Segmentation."
 Hyeon Woo Lee, Mert R. Sabuncu, and Adrian V. Dalca.
 Neurips ML4HL. arXiv preprint arXiv:1908.04466 (2019).